vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Quaternions.md

 To use them you don't need to understand how they work, or what their components represent.

-Look to the resources in the sidebar to explore further and help gain a more complete understanding.
+To explore outside the scope of this document, look to the resources in the sidebar.

 ## What aren't they?
 **Quaternions are not [Euler angles](https://docs.unity3d.com/ScriptReference/Transform-eulerAngles.html)**.